geometry-zsh/geometry/readme.md

 The right side prompt is printed asynchronously, so you know it's going to be fast™.

+Geometry also has a secondary prompt that shows up when pressing enter with an empty command, which can be customized with `GEOMETRY_INFO`.

 ## Functions

 geometry has very little architecture.
-By default, we display a status symbol and path on the left, git/hg status and hostname on the right.
+By default, we display a status symbol and path on the left, command execution time, git/hg status, and hostname on the right.

-These come from the `functions/` folder and are defined as `geometry_status`, `geometry_path`, `geometry_hostname`, `geometry_git`, and `geometry_hg`.
+These come from the `functions/` folder and are defined as `geometry_status`, `geometry_path`, `geometry_exec_time`, `geometry_git`, `geometry_hg`, and `geometry_hostname`.

 Most of these functions only render if it makes sense to (for example, if ssh'd to another computer or in a git directory).